 - Any concurrent chemotherapy, biologic, or hormonal therapy for cancer treatment, concurrent use of hormonal therapy for non–cancer-related conditions (e.g., hormone replacement therapy) is acceptable

-- Major surgical procedure within 28 days prior to the first dose of IP; Note: local surgery of isolated lesions for palliative intent is acceptable
+- Major surgical procedure within 28 days prior to the first dose of investigational product (IP); Note: local surgery of isolated lesions for palliative intent is acceptable

 - History of allogenic organ transplantation

-- Female patients who are pregnant or breastfeeding or male or female patients of reproductive potential who are not willing to employ effective birth control from screening to 90 days after the last dose of durvalumab monotherapy or 180 days after the last dose of durvalumab + tremelimumab combination therapy
+- Female patients who are pregnant or breastfeeding or male or female patients of reproductive potential who are not willing to employ effective birth control from screening to 90 days after the last dose of durvalumab monotherapy or 180 days after the last dose of durvalumab and tremelimumab or durvalumab and oleclumab or durvalumab and monalizumab combination therapy

-I. Assess the safety and feasibility of adding tremelimumab 75 mg intravenously (IV) plus durvalumab (MEDI4736) 1500 mg administered once pre-operatively and 4 cycles of durvalumab 1500 mg IV every 4 weeks for 4 cycles post-operatively in patients who are candidates for resection for colorectal cancer liver metastases.
+I. Assess the safety and feasibility of adding immune-therapy with durvalumab (MEDI4736) (anti-PD-L1) combined with either tremelimumab (anti-CTLA-4) or monalizumab (anti-NKG2A) or oleclumab (MEDI9447) administered once pre-operatively and post-operatively in patients who are candidates for resection for colorectal cancer with liver or lung metastases (CRCLM).

 I. Explore the changes in various immune parameters, including programmed cell death-1 ligand 1 (PD-L1) and programmed cell death1 (PD-1) expression in the tumor, over treatment and correlate with response and survival with goal of biomarker discovery.